VarshithNaiduLPU/Maze-Generator-Visualizer/README.md

 # [Maze Generator / Visualizer](https://varshithnaidulpu.github.io/Maze-Generator-Visualizer/)

-This project generates a radomized maze, using an algorim call DFS which explores the deepest path and backtracks.
+This project generates a randomized maze, using an algorithm call DFS which explores the deepest path and backtracks.

 <br>